HabibAIUB/ADM_HW2/README.md

 3. __`commandline_LLM.sh`__:
    > This script, as __`commandline_original.sh`__ can be run in the command line to print the top 5 series by number of books, along with their titles and ids.
 It was written with the aid of a LLM.
 4. __`top_five_list.py`__:
    > This script goes through the list.json file and finds the top five tags for the books.

+If the notebook file doesn't show plots/gets some errors, you can access it from [this]() link.